 - Bone grafts, gum disease treatment, or other supporting procedures required

-Compared to other options for replacing one or more missing teeth, dental implants are a great investment.
+Dental implants are a great investment compared to other options for replacing one or more missing teeth.

 Dentures are obviously the least expensive tooth replacement option, but they come with some serious limitations.
 Unless they are anchored by a dental implant, dentures are not very effective for chewing.
 They can lead to digestive problems.
 Dentures can also slip out of place when talking or smiling, which can be uncomfortable and embarrassing in social situations.
 And dentures don’t support your jawbone, which will atrophy, resulting in a shrinking jawbone that can make you look old.